Diabetes and Pregnancy

 Expecting moms and gestational diabetes

 Gestational diabetes occurs when pregnancy hormones cause the body to become resistant to insulin.
 This resistance can increase throughout the pregnancy.
-Pregnant women should be tested for gestational diabetes between the 24th and 28th weeks of pregnancy.
+Routine testing for gestational diabetes occurs between the 24th and 28th weeks of pregnancy.

 The Parkview Diabetes Services team offers education specifically for women with diabetes who become pregnant or are planning to become pregnant.
 This team also supports women who are diagnosed with diabetes during their pregnancy.

 Call 260-373-4280 for information about our diabetes education classes.